vini464/wizard-duel/README.md

 ### Phase Four - Maintenance

-- You should only keep at most six cards on your hand, if there are more than that, discard them as you wish.
+- You should only keep at most six cards on your hand, if there are more than that, discard them randomly.

-### Phase Five - End
+### Phase Five - Waiting

-- Nothing to do, just pass your turn to your opponent
+- Nothing to do, it's your opponent' turn

 Now let's stablish some rules: